eldss/metronome-cli/README.md

 --beats-per 4,4,2,2
 ```

 In this case, the `tones` argument defines four different chords with the labels Cmaj, Gmaj Amin and Fmaj.
+Each "chord" can have between 1 and 4 notes.
 These same identifiers are used in the `progression` argument to define the chord progression used.
 The number of beats each chord should use is defined with the `--beats-per` argument.
 In this case, Cmaj and Gmaj are used for 4 beats each, then Amin and Fmaj are used for 2 beats each.

 `beats-per` can also accept a single number that is used for each condition, so `--beats-per 4` is equivalent to `--beats-per 4,4,4,4` in the example above.